 For more information, call 410-514-7530 or visit mmp.maryland.gov

-- Mayor Rawlings-Blake is pleased to announce that as of September 21, 2016 additional funds have been made available to support the Baltimore Homeownership Incentive Program (B-HiP), including the Vacants to Value Booster Program.
+- We are pleased to announce that as of September 21, 2016 additional funds have been made available to support the Baltimore Homeownership Incentive Program (B-HiP), including the Vacants to Value Booster Program.
 We are now accepting applications from buyers purchasing a home that qualifies for the Vacants to Value Booster incentive program.
 For more information, and to submit your application, contact Michael Guye, Director of Homeownership at 410-396-3124 or Michael.Guye@baltimorecity.gov.

 - Over 360 home buyers have benefited from $10,000 in downpayment and closing cost assistance when buying a formerly vacant, renovated house.
 You could be next!
 Home buyers can use 203K loans to build renovations into their mortgage.
 Many homes are already beautifully renovated by Vacants to Value developers in growing neighborhood markets.